What is DIG and what is Gotta DIG It ?

-"Gotta DIG It" is our motto.
-It is also a movement of social inclusion for people with disabilities, and the name of our signature program to promote the social inclusion movement using mindfulness and experiential learning.
-Our Gotta DIG It Program can be adapted to teach social inclusion to any group, school, or organization.
-This could mean a few people or a large corporation, institution, or whole campus.
+"Gotta DIG It" is the way we feel about inclusion.
+It's also our motto and the name of our signature program to promote the social inclusion movement using mindfulness and experiential learning.
+Our Gotta DIG It Program can be adapted to teach social inclusion to any group, school, organization or community.

-Our impact is made through promoting authentic empathy within society.
-We've gone into schools, offices, libraries, homes, and events, promoting inclusion and opening minds.
-Our programs are based on research of what truly brings change to the human mind, and in turn to whole communities: Mindfulness, Experience, and Unity.
+Our programs are based on concepts of what truly brings change to the human mind, and in turn to whole communities: Mindfulness, Experience, and Unity.
 This is what it takes to create the emotional impact needed to make change happen.

 MINDFULNESS: We can demystify the "M" word for you.
-Mindfulness is simply the state of being fully present, aware, without judgement and with compassion.
-We incorporate mindfulness practices like meditation, mind and heart openers, and intention-focused strategies.
+Mindfulness is simply the state of being fully present, without judgement and with compassion and curiosity.
+We incorporate mindfulness practices, mind and heart openers, and intention-focused strategies in our teaching methods.

 HANDS-ON EXPERIENCE: Participants get to use their hands, bodies, and senses to experience what it feels like to have certain limitations on our abilities.
 By using experiential learning stations to simulate various disabilities, we can expose mainstream participants to some of the obstacles those of us with disabilities overcome daily.
 We want to convert sympathy to empathy, and bring attention to the limitless common traits we all share.
-These learning stations are often lead by individuals with the specific limitations we are simulating.
+These learning stations are often lead by individuals with the specific limitations we aim to simulate.
 Although there is no way to truly live a day or even an hour in the life of someone with a disability, this gives us a taste of what it can feel like.
 When mindfully observing these limitations on abilities, we are able to create a sense of understanding.

 UNITY: What unites us is much more important than what divides us.
-Our method of teaching inclusion to mainstream society always emphasizes the universal human traits we all share, regardless of differing abilities.
-Our programs require your involvement, and are lead by members of your own community including people with all different abilities, uniting to understand each other.
+Gotta DIG It always emphasizes the universal human qualities we all share, regardless of differing abilities.
+Our programs require personal involvement, and are lead by members of your own community including people with all different abilities, uniting to understand each other.